What Is Dim Sum? The Story of a Chinese Cultural Tradition

 → Shop now: Our handpicked range of Chinese products

-The Origin of Dim Sum
+The Origins of Dim Sum

 Dim sum in Chinese is called Dian Xin (点心), literally meaning "to touch the heart".